 While I think a month is the maximum amount of time to let these piles accumulate, I believe that the ideal time between shredding sessions is a week.
 That means you should set aside time each week to do this shredding.

 That may sound hard to do, but this is really a minor task, and to make it easier I suggest you batch this task in with many other paperwork and financial tasks that you will do during your weekly paperwork session.
-(That's an upcoming daily mission that we'll work on creating a routine for next week!)
+(Click the link to learn more about this weekly task.)

 Declutter Your Shredding Area Today If You've Got A Lot Of Papers Waiting To Be Destroyed